valkey-io/valkey-doc/commands/set.md

 * `NX` -- Only set the key if it does not already exist.
 * `XX` -- Only set the key if it already exists.
 * `KEEPTTL` -- Retain the time to live associated with the key.
-* `!GET` -- Return the old string stored at key, or nil if key did not exist.
+* `GET` -- Return the old string stored at key, or nil if key did not exist.
+An error is returned and `SET` aborted if the value stored at key is not a string.
+* `IFEQ` -- Set the key if the given value matches the existing value.
 An error is returned and `SET` aborted if the value stored at key is not a string.

 Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Valkey these commands will be deprecated and finally removed.